duckduckgo/privacy-reference-tests/https-upgrades/README.md

 ## Platform exceptions

 - Android, iOS and macOS don't support negative bloom filter because it's only needed for platforms where Smarter Encryption API is available
-- Android, iOS and macOS don't support updating subrequests because of WebView limitations (request can be canceled, but not modified)
+- Android, iOS and macOS don't support updating subrequests because of WebView limitations (request can be cancelled, but not modified)